elotroalex/frontlines/pages/ebola_history.md

-The outbreak also halted ongoing efforts and progress in Liberia to improve maternal and child health.[^60] In Sierra Leone, the number of women accessing maternal care also decreased.
-Among those who did access care, stillbirths and maternal mortality increased.[^61]
+The outbreak also halted ongoing efforts and progress in Liberia to improve maternal and child health.[^60] In Sierra Leone, the number of women accessing maternal care decreased.
+Among those who could access care, stillbirths and maternal mortality increased.[^61]

 In addition to the structural barriers impeding maternal care during an